Dr Louise Whatford

 Research Centres: RVC Animal Welfare Science and Ethics, Veterinary Epidemiology, Economics and Public Health

-Louise is a postdoctoral researcher and Teaching Fellow in the Veterinary Epidemiology, Economics and Public Health Group (VEEPH).
-For her post doc she currently works on a project investigating sustainability in British sheep and beef food systems and is part of the Interdisciplinary Food Systems Teaching And Learning team.
-Alongside her teaching in systesm thining, animal welfare and ethics
+Louise is Lecturer in One Health in the Animal Welfare Science and Ethics and, Veterinary Epidemiology, Economics and Public Health Groups.
+For her post doc she worked on a project investigating sustainability in British sheep and beef food systems and is part of the Interdisciplinary Food Systems Teaching And Learning team.
+Alongside her teaching in systems thinking, animal welfare and ethics

 Louise graduated from the University of Bristol with a BSc in Animal Behaviour and Welfare.
 In 2019 she completed a PhD in epidemiology and microbiology that was interested in increasing our understanding of mastitis in sheep and developing strategies for its control.
 This has led to her interest in agriculture, livestock health and welfare and its links to sustainble food production, and interdisciplinary approaches to tackle questions.